arog-bioinfo/arog-bioinfo/README.md

 Beyond academics, I bring a strong work ethic and a collaborative spirit honed through my experience as an international football goalkeeper for the Portuguese National Team.
 I'm also an enthusiastic gamer, which fuels my analytical and problem-solving skills.

-This new adventure is going to be a treacherous journey, but I will prevail.
+This Master's degreee is going to be a treacherous journey, but I will prevail.

 "The fallen leaves tell a story.
 Of how a Tarnished became Elden Lord." - Elden Ring (2022)